 👉 Read Full Lingopie Spanish Review

 The typical Spanish app costs around $15 per month.
-Some apps only sell one-time purchase, lifetime access plans (like Rocket Spanish), but when considering monthly subscriptions, expect to pay $12 to $20 per month.
+Some apps only sell one-time purchase, lifetime access plans (like Rocket Spanish), but when considering monthly subscriptions, expect to pay about $6 to $20 per month.

 Language apps are not as good as getting immersed in learning Spanish, but they are a perfectly viable alternative.
-Some work really well and the key is to dedicate time each day to learning.
+Some work really well.
+The key is to dedicate time each day to learning.

 How long it takes to learn Spanish can vary greatly depending on your time commitment and approach.
 If you go get immersed in Spanish culture, you can learn to speak in just a couple short months.
 If, however, you take it slow and just do a few short lessons each week through an online program, expect it to take closer to a year.